jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ### Selected Emotions:

-2.1: The total sentiment of selected positive emotions for the anti-authority tweets.
-Total sentiment is calculated as the number of words for each emotion expressed as a percentage of all words.
+2.1: Selected positive emotions for tweets containing the anti-authority words.
+This figure is calculated as the number of words matching each emotion and expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-2.2: The total sentiment of selected negative emotions for the anti-authority tweets.
-Total sentiment is calculated as the number of words for each emotion expressed as a percentage of all words.
+2.2: Selected negative emotions for tweets containing the anti-authority words.
+This figure is calculated as the number of words matching each emotion and expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

 ### Net Sentiment:

 2.3: The net sentiment for each region.
-Net sentiment is calculated as positive minus negative words and expressed as a percentage of all words.
+Net sentiment is calculated as positive minus negative words and expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->

 2.4: The net sentiment for each country.
-Net sentiment is calculated as positive minus negative words and expressed as a percentage of all words.
+Net sentiment is calculated as positive minus negative words and expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 2.5: The net sentiment for each search term.
-Net sentiment is calculated as positive minus negative words and expressed as a percentage of all words.
+Net sentiment is calculated as positive minus negative words and expressed as a percentage of total words.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->